 "Here, the evidence indicates that although Maria Lubrano has not been performing all the duties set forth on the general clerk position description, she has been performing the great majority of them..."

-Arbitrator Robert Simmelkiaer, B98C-4B-C 02092638, Manchester, NH, 10-30-03 recommendation of a Function 4 Audit.
+Arb.
+Robert Simmelkjaer, B98C-4B-C 02092638, Machester, NH, 10-30-03

+The Employer abolished one (1) of two (2) Registry Clerk duty assignments, following the recommendation of a Function 4 Audit.
 The Arbitrator said (at Pages 7-8)